NivaldoFarias/NivaldoFarias/README.md

 <h3> ✒ &nbsp;About me </h3>

-- 🖥 &nbsp; Half-time student.
+- 🖥 &nbsp; Part-time student.
 - 🎓 &nbsp; Computer Engineering Undergraduate at <a href="https://www.ufpb.br/">Federal University of Paraiba</a>
 - 🔬 &nbsp; Currently in a Full-Stack Web Dev Bootcamp by <a href="driven.com.br">Driven Education</a>